isomerpages/mol-articles/financial-articles/support-schemes.md

       Benefits
         * Receive three quarterly cash payouts of $3,000 in end-May, July and Oct 2020

-      For eligible applicants, you will **automatically receive SIRS payout** - there is no need to submit an application.
+      For eligible applicants, you will **automatically receive SIRS payout** - there is no need to submit an application.<br>
-      Individuals who marginally missed one of the eligibility criteria and are facing difficult circumstances can [submit an application[https://www.ntuc.com.sg/sirs/apply-now/){:target="_blank"} to NTUC for consideration.
+      Individuals who marginally missed one of the eligibility criteria and are facing difficult circumstances can [submit an application](https://www.ntuc.com.sg/sirs/apply-now/){:target="_blank"} to NTUC for consideration.

       [Find out more](https://www.ntuc.com.sg/sirs/){:target="_blank"}<br>
       Call: <a href="tel:6713 5777">6713 5777</a><br>